cometkim/espub/README.md

 # nanobundle

-Yet another zero-configuration bundler for tiny modules, powered by [esbuild]
+Yet another bundler for tiny modules, powered by [esbuild]

 Thanks to [microbundle] for saving my days, but we can save even more days with [esbuild]!